 ‘My DIY website looks great but gets no traffic, where did I go wrong?’
 This is a question we’ve been getting a lot lately.
-We thought we would put a guide together so that if you are determined to build your own website at least you know where to start!
+We thought we would put a guide together so that if you are determined to build your own website that gets results at least you know where to start!
 We want to simplify the whole process whilst ensuring your finished product gets you the right results!

 There are a couple of options that are meant for the non-professional to build their own site.
 You either build the site yourself using one of these simple to navigate and operate DIY platforms.
 Popular choices include: